Phone: +86-755-2357-1819 Mobile: +86-185-7640-5228 Email: sales@ominipcba.com whatsapp: +8618576405228

 The Via-in-Pad Necessity

-Signal Integrity and Power Delivery
+Signal Quality and Power Flow

 Decoupling is Non-Negotiable